 Wear your harness and attach the lanyard whenever the operator compartment is elevated and you have a side gate open.
-(The harness may be either a belt or a full body harness, depending on company and state requirements.)
 See chart below.

 Wear your harness and lanyard at all times if your truck has a narrow front rail option.